RoarkGit/Strago/README.md

 - `/grant`: run workflow for granting roles based on character achievements
 - `/register [character] [server]`: register a character to a Discord user

+## Moderator commands
+- `/bulkban [prefix]`: bans all users whose name starts with a given prefix

+## Moderation features
+- **User pruning**: kicks all users who have not completed verification and joined more than ten minutes ago

 ## Technical Information

 ### Commands